 Sports and vacation equipment are usually built to last.
 However, the items can be so big and bulky that the things will quickly clutter bedrooms, storage rooms, closets and garages.
-For these items, a Houston storage location is an ideal storage spot.
-You can take out the items whenever you need them for the season or during travel.
+Consider storing these items in a self storage unit.
 Before placing the things into storage, clean the dirt and grime from the surface.
 Also, make sure to fix equipment, when applicable, so it will be ready when you put it to use again.

-Budding young artists will have tons of craft creations scattered around the house from the last school year and over summer vacation.
 If you have no more wall or refrigerator space for the masterpieces, it’s time to clean them out.
 Have your child decide which ones they really love and want to keep.
-Once you whittled down the pile, have them go through it again.
-It’s amazing how they want to keep every spare scrap of construction paper to use for future projects but could be tossed away today.

 Another way to get artwork and papers down to a manageable level is to designate one or two boxes for artwork.
 Once the box is filled, the rest gets tossed out.
 When next year comes around, you can throw away the older papers and place in the newer artwork as their skills improve.